krolow/queue-run/docs/schedules.md

 export const schedule = "daily";
 ```

-If you have common middleware for all your scheduled job, you can move it to `schedules/_middleware.ts` and/or `index.ts`.
+If you have common middleware for all your scheduled job, you can move it to `schedules/_middleware.ts` and/or `_middleware.ts`.